Myers-Briggs INTRO (Part 2b)

 A situation so difficult that no progress can be made.
 Deadlock/stalemate

-These earliest conflicts are produced by the type of connection between mother & child, depending on how they relate day after day.
-They will be around the issue of survival, between: abandonment & engulfment, destroying or being destroyed, worth & worthlessness….
+These earliest conflicts come from the type of connection between mother & child, depending on how they relate day after day.
+Conflicts will be around the issue of survival, between: abandonment & engulfment, destroying or being destroyed, worth & worthlessness….

 EXPIf the mother has an unhealed WIC – stuck in her own impasse – her wounds get communicated to the baby, day after day.
 If she is insensitive, controlling or brutal – the effect on the baby is predictable.

-However – much more difficult to identify later on – if h
+However – much more difficult to identify later on – is if h

 A depressed or angry mother can ‘responsibly’ feed & look after her baby son every day, but he knows / senses his mother is emotionally bereft.
 He intuits (or is told) that he needs to take care of her – all focus must be on her instead of his own feelings & needs – OR ELSE she may somehow leave (die).
 So he feels unworthy to be taken care of & worthless for not being able to help her, which causes intense anxiety.
 So he slowly develops defensive patterns like people-pleasing / isolation / addictions…., which form his False Self.

-Made up of Injunctions (authoritative orders) carried by feelings /emotions.
+Made up of Injunctions (authoritative parental orders) carried by the child’s feelings /emotions.
 They become internalized, often through non-verbal comman

 1 degree impasse (P2-C2 : 6+ yrs old, when they can understand language)